looker-open-source/chatty/README.md

   .catch(console.error)
 ```

-The client message handler returns a `Promise` but its response will be
+The client message handler returns a `Promise`.
-ignored as the request will be aborted before the timer triggers.

 ```typescript
 import { Chatty } from 'chatty'